Address: Barbaros Blv. No:159 Gunaydin Apt. Gayrettepe,

 Road

-The road network throughout Turkey is extensive with motorways, dual carriageways and numerous three-lane highways.
-Drivers bringing in cars to Turkey must show their registration documents and driving license at the point of entry.
+The road network throughout Turkiye is extensive with motorways, dual carriageways and numerous three-lane highways.
+Drivers bringing in cars to Turkiye must show their registration documents and driving license at the point of entry.
 If arriving from Europe, visitors must have a Green Card (available from insurance companies) as well as appropriate insurance.
 Driving is on the right.
 Seat belts are mandatory and driving after consuming alcoholic drinks is prohibited.
 The speed limits are 120km/h on motorways, 90km/h on main roads and 50km/h in towns.

 Intercity Coach Services

-Coach services to all parts of Turkey are reliable, reasonably priced and convenient.
+Coach services to all parts of Turkiye are reliable, reasonably priced and convenient.
 Istanbul's International Bus Terminal located in Esenler, about 10 km from the city center, serves all international and domestic lines.
 Most of the leading intercity coach companies provide free shuttle services from central Istanbul to the terminus.

 Sea